loglug1/cs325-scraper/README.md

     $ git clone https://github.com/loglug1/cs325-scraper.git
     $ cd cs325-scraper

+Verify you have the conda command by running

+    $ conda --version

+If you get an error please visit https://docs.anaconda.com/free/miniconda/miniconda-install/ for instructions on installing miniconda.

 Import conda environment from requirements.yml using the following command

     $ conda env create -f requirements.yml